Clement Clem Johnson Jennings 1770 – 1837

 The Family

-Shortly after arrivomg at Nashville iat the close of 1798.
-Within days at the beginning of 1799, Clement and his brother Richard jointly purchased 200 acres of farmland bordering the Cumberland River.
-Richard and his wife Elizabeth (Wood) must have arrived simultaneously.
+Arriving in Nashville at the close of 1798, it was only a few days later in 1799 that Clement and his brother Richard jointly purchased 200 acres of farmland bordering the Cumberland River.

 Children by Ann Wimbish Cook 1776 – 1812